 Originally appeared on salon.com .
 Written in cooperation with The Perspective

 If you are one of the planet’s 2 billion mothers, you’re most likely aware that the pain of labor is every bit as dramatic as seen on TV.
-Given the (literally) gut-wrenching pain of childbirth, it’s hardly surprising that more than 71% of American moms seek epidurals to ease the pains of labor and delivery.
+Given the (literally) gut-wrenching pain of childbirth, it’s hardly surprising that between 60-70% of American moms seek epidurals to ease the pains of labor and delivery.
 While women are increasingly taking advantage of epidurals, natural birthing movements are pushing back against the trend, citing unwanted side effects and maternal dissatisfaction as leading reasons to reject the treatments.

 Below, we’ll discuss three reasons why epidurals are the bees’ knees, and three reasons why moms should leave childbirth to the birds and the bees.